omegataupodcast/episode-prep/open/languageDesign.md

 * Language Creation: why?
-  - there are already ca. 3000 languages on the planet
+  - there are already ca. 3000 languages on the planet lightly inflectional
+- time
+- case
+- plural

+competition
+* How did you get to develop it?

 * What is Dothraki
-* Why does GoT have this language?
-Why is is spoken (!) on the show?
 * Can you speak some :-) ?
   - is it in the tradition of a particular family?
 Roman, Germanic?
-* How did you get to develop it?

 * Vocabulary.
 How big.
-* Is it somehow special for the time, context (100 words for snow ...)
+4000

 Ingredients of a Language
 -------------------------------------